Sudomemo/sudomemo-locales/README.md

 Notes: In some headers, text is shrunk by prepending an @ sign.
 As English text displays differently in the Japanese versions, and vice-a-versa, @ signs at the beginning of a locale string should not be included in the translated versions unless added after the fact.

+Full and verified translations can earn you citizenship on Sudomemo c:

+Google Translate does not cut it: you'll need to be fluent in the language you are translating it to.

 ## How to contribute

+You will need a basic understanding of git/GitHub and a GitHub account.

 Fork this repository.
 Please use a **single** branch for the branch to submit a PR with, rather than making many additional branches.
 Your master branch (main/default one) is fine to use.
 The single branch is what will be pulled into the main repository.